ravi08371/Notes/reactInterviewQuestions.md

 <p>7-- useRef: This hook returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).
 The returned object will persist for the full lifetime of the component.</p>
+<p>Overall, the useRef hook is a useful tool for creating mutable references to DOM elements or values in functional components.
+It can be used to store values that need to be accessed across renders, or to manipulate DOM elements directly.</p>

 ```javascript
 import { useRef } from 'react';